-2.4.5.3 AM Menu 3: Internal Noise
+2.3.5.3 AM - Internal Noise

-The AM Menu 3 menu allows you to view and modify settings related to an internal amplitude modulation mode in which the modulating signal is an internally-generated Gaussian noise source (the signal at the AM IN connector is not used).
+The AM - Internal Noise menu allows you to view and modify settings related to an internal amplitude modulation mode in which the modulating signal is an internally-generated Gaussian noise source (the signal at the AM IN connector is not used).

-Figure 2-11 shows the AM Menu 3 menu:
+Figure 2-18 shows the AM - Internal Noise menu:

-Figure 2-11: AM Menu 3 with Interactive Softkeys
+Figure 2-18: AM - Internal Noise with Interactive Softkeys

-The following explains each item in the AM Menu 3 menu:
+The following explains each item in the AM - Internal Noise menu:

 AM.
 This menu item turns amplitude modulation on and off.
 Note that this setting only enables or disables amplitude modulation; it is the active menu, that is, the menu that is currently being displayed, that determines the AM mode that is used.
-For example, if AM is turned on using this menu item, then AM Menu 1 is chosen as the active menu, the AM Mode that is used by the instrument changes from internal noise to external AM.
+Pressing either the adjacent soft key or the Step Up or Step Down buttons toggle the AM state.